johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.10 Approach Charts and Procedures.md

 	3. How to handle MA before MAP
 		1. "Fly over" MAP first (must stay on the lateral course)
 		2. You can begin to climb anytime, assuming no contrary notes in the [[IAP]]
-	4. How to handle "go-around" after MAP^[Example in [this video](https://www.youtube.com/watch?v=vtlS0sxFlHk) of loosing visibility on final]
+	4. How to handle "go-around" after MAP^[Example in [this video](https://www.youtube.com/watch?v=vtlS0sxFlHk) of losing visibility on final]
 		1. May choose to cancel IFR if conditions permit
 		2. In ATC environment - immediately contact ATC to obtain amended clearance
 		3. If unable to contact ATC, attempt to re-intercept published segment of missed approach